By Maureen D. Taylor

-When President-elect Obama first went to Iowa and won that primary, viagra buy pills I thought it was an anomaly.
+When President-elect Obama first went to Iowa and won that primary, I thought it was an anomaly.
 When he won again in New Hampshire among a similar crowd of predominantly white college students and rural workers, I saw something.
-By the third victory, I understood that he was on to something, so I looked for the answer among those who were supporting his concept of “change.”
+By the third victory, I understood that he was onto something, so I looked for the answer among those who were supporting his concept of “change.”

 Again, the use of technology was the trump card, and he and his campaign found that out.
 Technology has replaced the need for workers around the world, throwing millions out onto the streets with no income, no health care, and no hope.
 That paradigm shift has finally hit American workers, and the race to reconstruct society is on!